ngrok/ngrok-java/README.md

 [apache-url]: https://github.com/ngrok/ngrok-rs/blob/main/LICENSE-APACHE
 [ci-badge]: https://github.com/ngrok/ngrok-java/actions/workflows/ci.yml/badge.svg
 [ci-url]: https://github.com/ngrok/ngrok-java/actions/workflows/ci.yml

-**Note: This is alpha-quality software.
-Interfaces are subject to change without warning.**

 ngrok is a globally distributed reverse proxy commonly used for quickly getting a public URL to a service running inside a private network, such as on your local laptop.
 The ngrok agent is usually